pfragkiad/CsvReaderAdvancedApp/CsvReaderAdvanced/README.md

 file.CheckAgainstSchema(schema);
 ```

 The `CheckAgainstSchema()` method also calls the `PopulateColumns()` method if the `ExistingColumns` property is not populated.
-It then updates the `AllFieldColumns` property which is a dictionary of the column index location based on the field name.
-Non-existend fields will have a column value of -1.
+It then updates the `ExistingFieldColumns` dictionary, which is a dictionary of the column index location based on the field name.
-Three additional properties are populated: `MissingFieldNames`, `MissingRequiredFields` and `ExistingFieldNames`.
+Additional properties (Hashsets) are populated: `MissingFields`, `MissingRequiredFields`.